 There’s not ONE insurance company that’s the best, or cheapest for everyone.
 But there can be a “best” agency for an individual.

 What are all insurance agencies fighting against?

-Unfortunately, the commoditization of insurance, particularly car insurance, has eroded some of the respect for the professional insurance advisor.
-The national brands focus their advertising on the price of insurance instead of the value of insurance protection.
+Unfortunately, it’s the commoditization of insurance, particularly car insurance.
+This means insurance policies are perceived by the public as “all the same.”
+The national brands focus their advertising on the price of insurance instead of the protection insurance provides in catastrophes.
 So, the perception of an insurance agent as merely a salesperson instead of an advisor is frustrating for professional agents.

 These ads are entertaining, but they underestimate the value people put in protecting their most important and valuable assets.

 Professor Burk, Flo, Mayhem, and Peyton Manning make for great entertainment (which is all insurance commercials really are).
 A local insurance agent, you have to get a consumer’s attention, create a call-to-action which will, hopefully, put those consumers in a conversation with you.

 Insurance agents aren’t advertisers.
 So, don’t try to be.